 3. You cannot work for at least 12 months

 If you are unable to work for at least a year because of your cancer, you may have a chance is being approved for disability benefits.
-You must be unable to work for at least 12 months to qualify for disability benefits from the SSA.
+You must be unable to work for at least 12 months to qualify for disability benefits with cancer.
 Those 12 months can include the time that you are undergoing treatment for your cancer.

 4. Meet the criteria of a Blue Book listing